Sandige: Preparation

-Sandige is prepared by making a gruel of the main ingredient and spiced with asafoetida, chili paste and salt.
-The gruel is poured on a plastic sheet or a big piece of cloth and dried under the sun for a couple of days.
+Sandige is prepared by making a gruel out of one of the main ingredients, either rice, wheat or sago, which is then spiced with asafoetida, green chili paste and salt.
+The warm vadam gruel is poured out in small portions with a spoon onto a plastic sheet or a large clean cloth and sun-dried for a couple of days.

 To make aralu sandige and avalakki sandige, the main ingredients are added to the gruel and made into balls and sun-dried.
 Peni and avalakki sandige are made using chakli molds and extruders.

+In the coastal region of Kerala, the Jackfruit (Chakka or Halasina) vegetable is used to make Chakkappalam or Happalas.

-The sun-dried sandige is stored to use throughout the year.
-It is deep-fried in hot oil before serving.
+In South India, these sun-dried vadam and vethal sandige are made in large batches during the summer months as stock for the entire year which can then be stored in air-tight containers for long-term use throughout the year.
+They are deep-fried in hot oil before serving as an accompaniment to a Thali meal, or eaten as a snack.

 Types

 Different kinds of sandige are listed below with their main ingredients: